open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/nodejs.md

 ---
-title: Node.js
+title: TypeScript/ Node.js
 aliases: [/docs/js/getting_started/nodejs]
 ---

-This guide will show you how to get started with tracing in Node.js.
+This guide will show you how to get started with tracing in TypeScript and Node.js.

 ## Example Application